Stay informed Subscribe to our Blog

 Amazon EBS snapshots are created on an incremental basis.
 When a new snapshot is created, it only copies the block changes from the last snapshot and users are charged according to those changes.
 For example, if the base storage size was 500 GB and only 3 GB of data has been modified since the last snapshot, then a new snapshot will only consume 3 GB and you are charged for a 3 GB snapshot.

-AWS snapshot costs: The three main parameters that define your AWS snapshot costs for storage are baseline storage size, data growth rate, and the retention period of the snapshots.
+AWS EBS snapshot pricing: The three main parameters that define your AWS EBS snapshot costs for storage are baseline storage size, data growth rate, and the retention period of the snapshots.
 Here is a simple formula for calculating snapshot storage costs for an Amazon EBS volume hosting a database based on the above parameters:

 Total snapshot size = Disk storage size (one-time full copy/migration) + (incremental (changes) in the DB x retention.